Introduction to Load Cells

 - The Elastic Element: This makes up a large visible portion of the load cell’s body.
 It is part of the device to which the strain gauge is bonded and it is also called the structural member.

 - The Strain Gauge: This is the underlying mechanism if the strain gauge load cell.
 It is called the secondary passive transducer as it actually transforms the strain force on the elastic element to electrical change in resistance.
+Strain gauge amplifiers are a low cost solution to your strain measurement needs.

 The Housing Unit: This unit serves to protect the electrical components and parts of the load cell from unfavorable environmental factors, especially in industrial areas.
 It also allows for external fixings like mounting kits to be attached to the load cell for proper transfer of load to the elastic element.